Left and Center: Etan circa, 1979

 Height and Weight: 3’4″ and 50 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes

 Clothing/Jewelry Description: A Black Future Flight Captain cap, a blue corduroy jacket with the name “Jeff” sewn inside, blue pants and a pair of blue sneakers with florescent white stripes

 Etan Patz was last seen as he walked to his school bus stop on May 25th 1979 in SoHo Manhattan, New York.
 He was last seen at approximately 8:00 am.
 He never made it to his bus stop and was never seen or heard from again.